UK Bar: Telecoms 2017

 Daniel Beard QC is a specialist in competition, EU, regulatory and public law, and is very active in related telecoms disputes, especially for BT.
 Peers mark him out as “strategically strong”, “an excellent communicator” and “exceptionally bright”.

 Meredith Pickford QC is a young silk with a very prominent practice, known for his strong comprehension of regulatory and competition matters, as well as complex economic arguments.
-He is currently acting for EE in an alleged £1 billion claim of collusion brought by the administrators of Phones 4U.

 Josh Holmes QC, a new silk this year, was rated as “an outstanding junior” by a number of peers and instructing solicitors, and is recognised as a go-to barrister for Ofcom.